 Note that the AliaslWavefront object file format is a relatively simple text based format that can be constructed by hand without too much difficulty.
 Combined with the default mapping of material names to block types, this enables another means of constructing objects in the Minecraft world.
-For example, to construct a small house:
+For example, see Models.